Driehuis

-Driehuis is a village in the Dutch province of North Holland.
-It is a part of the municipality of Velsen, and lies about 8 km north of Haarlem.
+Driehuis is a village in the Dutch province of North Holland; part of the municipality of Velsen, it lies about 8 km north of Haarlem and 15 km west-northwest of Amsterdam.

 History

 It was first mentioned in 1680 as Drie Huysen, and means "three houses".
 Driehuizen developed in the 19th century at an intersection of roads.
 It is mainly a commuter's town.

 The Catholic St Engelmundus Church is a three aisled basilica-like church constructed between 1893 and 1894 in Gothic Revival style.
 Estate Schoonenberg was originally the 18th century gardener's house of the old estate.
 The old estate was demolished in 1829 and the gardener's house was extended in chalet style in 1859 and 1869.
 The park was layout around 1800.

 The village is home to the Westerveld Cemetery, a Dutch national heritage site.

 Transportation

 In 1957, Driehuis railway station opened on the Haarlem to Uitgeest railway line.